Theo-Jaunet/yolo-track/README.md

 This code is a fork of https://github.com/eriklindernoren/PyTorch-YOLOv3.
-Here, this repo is modified to incorporate tracking of detected elements and output an OD-data format CSV.
+Here, this repo is modified to incorporate tracking of detected elements and output an OD-data formatted CSV.

 ## Installation
 Clone this repo, and install the requierements (you may want to use a virtual pip env for that).